parse-community/docs/_includes/android/files.md

 });
 ```

-Just like on `%{ParseObject}`, you will most likely want to use the background version of `getData`.
+Just like on `ParseObject`, you will most likely want to use the background version of `getData`.

 ## Progress